mjkeene/resume-keyword-checker/README.md

 * Job Description Parsing: Extracts keywords and phrases from job postings.
 * Resume Analysis: Scans resumes for keywords relevant to the job description.
 * Keyword Matching: Highlights missing, overused, or underutilized keywords.
+* Networking contact finder on Google and LinkedIn to make it easy to find relevant contacts.
+* Networking template message to make this frictionless.
 * Customizable Matching Criteria: Supports fine-tuning of keyword matching logic based on user preferences (e.g., synonyms, word frequency). -- not yet
 * User-Friendly Reports: Generates clear, actionable feedback for improving resume alignment.